-Maths: 17% ARE in 18/19 to 35% ARE in 22/23.
+Maths: 38% ARE in 22/23 to 50% ARE in 23/24.

-Writing: 17% ARE in 18/19 to 38% ARE in 22/23
+Writing: 38% ARE in 22/23 to 71% ARE in 23/24

 There continues to be a gap between the disadvantaged children and nondisadvantaged children which is reflected in the national picture.
-However, we have seen an impact on the results of all children following the strategies outlined and, although there continues to be work to be done for all pupils in order for our results to be in line with national figures, there is an upward trend across the last three years.
+However, we have seen an impact on the results of all children following the strategies outlined and, although there continues to be work to be done in order for our results to be in line with national figures, there is an upward trend across the last three years.